DragonMage899/MindWeaver/CyberSec/Notes/CyberSec/CTF's/MWR internship/Write Up.md

 ![[Pasted image 20250428105820.png]]
 We have an answer the projection is returning 5 columns

-Not let's try a union Select
 ![[Pasted image 20250428110029.png]]
 ![[Pasted image 20250428110037.png]]
-Perfect we can use the union select the populate the table!

-Let's try to get the sql engine, the write up mentions sql lite so that would be a good starting point.

 ![[Pasted image 20250428110406.png]]
-The first field doesn't seem to help us, let's try the next one

 ![[Pasted image 20250428110450.png]]
 And there we go!